-In the spring of 2005, ASHHRA introduced the HR Leader Model, composed of five competencies.
-The five part model was constructed in a way to inspire and guide HR professionals to new levels of skills, knowledge, behaviors and values.
+ASHHRA's HR Leader Model is a five part model constructed in a way to inspire and guide HR professionals to new levels of skills, knowledge, behaviors and values.

 Together, Health Care Business Knowledge and HR Delivery comprise the solid knowledge base for leadership in health care HR.
 From that foundation springs Community Citizenship and People Strategies, areas in which HR leaders can have a particular presence in health care organizations that value their employees, their patients and their communities.

 At the core of the model is Personal Leadership, the heart and soul of excellence, both personally and professionally.
 Personal Leadership demonstrates and promotes the values of an organization, its vision, mission, guiding principles and culture - all of which are so necessary to achieve strategic business results.

 The HR Leader Model design is based on the historical compass rose, which has appeared on the charts and maps of explorers since the 1300’s.
 The HR Leader logo, a symbol in motion, depicts the unfolding of the leader journey and represents the process of integrating goals, visions and dreams.

 HR Leader Model

 Reach Beyond the Expected.

 HR leaders deliver successful programs and services that integrate the “people” side of health care with business organizational structure.